 Older watches, such as the Submariner ref.
 16610, are lighter than their modern counterparts thanks to the bracelet, which is made of folded metal that's hollow inside each link.
 Modern Submariners use bracelets milled from solid blocks of steel.

 Now that you know the parameters of Swiss Made watches, you're able to buy these luxury products with confidence and aptitude.

-With new rules in effect to combat globalisation and the new manufacturing processes, you can feel confident that Swiss Made is actually what the high end label suggests.
+With new rules in effect to combat globalisation and the latest manufacturing processes, you can feel confident that Swiss Made is actually what the high-end label suggests.